dido1998/CausalMBRL/README.md

-# Ingrediants for Causal Learning in model-based RL
+# Ingredients for Causal Learning in model-based RL

 ## Generate data